Loudoun Health Check is now Live Healthy Loudoun

 Mobilizing for Action through Planning and Partnerships (MAPP)

 On June 1, 2008, Loudoun County embarked on its first major community public health needs assessment.
-Since then, the county has completed four community assessments, utilizing the National Association for County & City Health Official’s MAPP planning tool, to identify what our community sees as the key determinants of health and wellness, how Loudoun stacks up in those areas, and outline a course of action to best meet the needs of all our residents.
+In 2013, the County repeated these four community assessments, utilizing the National Association for County & City Health Official’s MAPP planning tool, to identify what our community sees as the key determinants of health and wellness, how Loudoun stacks up in those areas, and outline a course of action to best meet the needs of all our residents.
+These include:

 Surveys were categorized by age, sex, race/ethnicity, income, and education to identify differences in responses by these factors and to account for areas where those who responded to the survey differed from what would be expected from recent census data.
-Key overall findings include:
+Key overall findings of the 2008 survey included:

 - Healthcare cost and availability in Loudoun County, access to outdoor space for exercise and fresh air, and emergency preparedness were viewed as the top health concerns for our community to address.